Information for change of name by Suzanne Riley Sunshine Coast Marriage Celebrant

-You do not need to ‘apply’ to ‘change’ your name, legally you may choose to use your partners surname as soon as you are married.
-The process to change your name on official documents is very straight forward, you just need to show proof of your marriage in the form of your ‘official Marriage Certificate’ which you will obtain from the Office of Births, Deaths and Marriages in the State that you were married.
+The process to change your name on official documents is straight forward, you just need to show proof of your marriage in the form of your ‘official Marriage Certificate’ which you will obtain from the Office of Births, Deaths and Marriages in the State that you were married.

 How to change your name through marriage

 If you choose to change your name when you get married, you’ll want to inform various government agencies, banks, utility suppliers and other businesses of your new married name.

 On the day you are married you will receive a ‘Marriage Certificate’ which you and your witnesses will sign, this is know as the Ceremonial Certificate.